-In its current draft form, the classification system has two main components: one for the mainstem Susitna River (from the Oshetna River confluence at RM 233.5 downstream to RM 28) and one for tributaries (Upper River tributaries and Middle River tributaries up to the limit of hydrologic influence) (Figure 7.9-1).
-The Susitna River classification system combines the historic approach to mainstem habitat classification and a modified version of the mesohabitat classification system from the USFS Aquatic Habitat Surveys Protocol (USFS 2001).
+The Susitna River habitat classification system combines the historic approach (ADF&G 1983a) to mainstem habitat classification and a modified version of the mesohabitat classification system from the USFS Aquatic Habitat Surveys Protocol (USFS 2001).
 This hybrid classification system will describe habitats that are defined by the unique hydrology of this river system, yet are significant to the day-to-day function and behavior of fish and aquatic organisms.

-This study will be valuable for gathering baseline habitat data that can be used along with other data being gathered (e.g. fish distribution and abundance, water surface elevation and discharge relationships, instream flow modeling, flow routing) to assess potential impacts associated with Project operations.
+This study will be valuable for gathering baseline habitat data that can be used along with other data being gathered (e.g., fish distribution and abundance, water surface elevation and discharge relationships, instream flow modeling, flow routing) to assess potential impacts associated with proposed Project operations.

-9.9.2 Study Goals and Objectives
+9.9.2.
+Study Goals and Objectives

-Construction and operation of the Project will modify the aquatic habitat in the area inundated by the Project reservoir and has the potential to alter aquatic habitats in the mainstem channel of the Susitna River downstream from the Project dam, including along channel margins, at tributary confluences, at the inlets and outlets to side channels sloughs, and off-channel water bodies in the zone of hydrologic influence.
+Construction and operation of the Project will modify the aquatic habitat in the area inundated by the Project reservoir and has the potential to alter aquatic habitats in the mainstem channel of the Susitna River downstream from the Project dam, including along channel margins, at tributary confluences, at the inlets and outlets to side channel sloughs, and off-channel water bodies in the zone of hydrologic influence.
 The goal of this study is to characterize and map all aquatic habitats with the potential to be altered and/or lost as the result of reservoir filling, hydropower operations, and associated changes in flow, water surface elevation, sediment regime, and temperature.
 Study objectives for collecting baseline data vary depending on the nature of the potential Project effects and where in the study area the effects may occur.
 Study methods will, therefore, also vary within the study area.
 Objectives are described below according to the following breakdown.

-Upper River Tributaries:
+Upper River Tributaries and Lakes:

 - a.
 Characterize and map Upper River tributary and lake habitat for the purpose of evaluating the potential loss or gain in available fluvial habitat that may result from dam emplacement and inundation by the reservoir. - b.
-Characterize and map Upper River tributary and lake habitat for the purposes of informing other studies including fish distribution and abundance and river productivity.
+Characterize and map Upper River tributary and lake habitat for the purposes of informing other studies including Fish Distribution and Abundance in the Upper River (Section 9.5) and River Productivity (Section 9.8).

-Susitna Mainstem: Objectives for the mainstem Susitna vary depending on the river segment.
+Susitna Mainstem: Objectives for the mainstem Susitna River vary depending on the river segment.